sytac/flux-up/README.md

 ```

 ####Add a module description file
 Each module require a *.module.js file containing the description of the module.
 No fields are required.
 Add an "actions" field for actions, a "stores" fields for stores.
 This fields are passed directly to the addStores and addActions callbacks set in the ```init``` method.
-Check your flex library docs for the right format.
+Check your flux library docs for the right format.
 Examples are provided using [Fluxxor](http://fluxxor.com/).

 ```javascript
 /* foo.module.js */